JacksonKuo/blog/_posts/2026-3-19-golden-rules-of-work.markdown

 #### 21. Need to Run Code To Be Confident
 You tend to get stuck on technical issues when you haven't run the code yourself.
 When you haven't testing the code, line by line, you can't be confident.
 So start by building a runnable test environment to confirm.

+The `10.
+It's Not on Your Shoulders` is also important here for code review.
+Need to run through everything to fully understand, and help with the anxiety.
+Once you fully understand theoretically the fear should abide.

 #### 22. Stop Focusing on the Clock
 This one is going to be hard, but ignore the clock.
 Just focus internally on yourself, if you can.